A Relational Program Logic with Data Abstraction and Dynamic Framing: Biprograms: syntax and relational reasoning

-The semantics of relational formulas is formalized in Sec.~\ref{sec:relform}.
+The semantics of relation formulas is formalized in Sec.~\ref{sec:relform}.
 It is a little subtle: $\sing{x}\Img f \eqbi \sing{x}\Img f$ is different from $\Agr \sing{x}\Img f$, unless guarded by $\Agr x$ (as a conjunct or antecedent).
 We invariably use such guarded formulas, e.g., conjuncts in (\ref{eq:tabu:postR}) and antecedents in the coupling of Example~\ref{ex:PQagree}.

-\begin{example} To illustrate the meaning of agreements, Fig.~\ref{fig:box-and-arrows} an example of two states with a single variable $x:\code{List}$, and using $\sing{x}\Img nds$ rather than its sugared form $x.nds$.
-The semantic notations are defined in Sect.~\ref{sec:relform} but the picture is meant to be understandable now.
+\begin{example} To illustrate the meaning of agreement formulas like those in (\ref{eq:tabu:postR}), Figure~\ref{fig:box-and-arrows} shows an example of two states with a single variable $x:\code{List}$, and using $\sing{x}\Img nds$ rather than its sugared form $x.nds$.
+The semantic notations are defined in Section~\ref{sec:relform} but the picture is meant to be understandable now.
 The values of some left-expressions are given; we consider the l-value of any left-expression to be a set of locations, such as the single location $x$ (a variable name) and $p.val$ (a heap location).

 \end{example}

 Taken together, (\ref{eq:tabu:postB}) and (\ref{eq:tabu:postR}) say the results from \whyg{tabulate} are lists for which the nodes can be put in bijective correspondence that is compatible with the $nxt$ pointers and for which corresponding elements have the same value.
 They serve as postcondition, with precondition $\Agr n$, to specify equivalence for \whyg{tabulate}.
 What else would we mean by equivalence of the programs?
 We do not want to say they have literally identical values, because we want equivalence to be local: It should not involve what else may have been allocated, so we do not assume agreement on $\lloc$.
 Hence the resulting lists may not have identical reference values.
 What matters is that the heap data produced by the two implementations has the same structure.